 - If questions cannot be answered through this FAQs page or through the property listing page, please don’t hesitate to call us at 1 (888) 844-8920 and we will be happy to help.

 - Here are some helpful hints on how to locate the properties listed for sale on http://www.landrushnow.com.
 For each property listed we have done our best to provide you with tools to help you determine the approximate geographical location.
-Each property listing has a link to http://maps.google.com so that you can see the street, satellite and terrain views.
-And, once you click “View Larger Map” beneath the map you can click “Get Directions” and find directions to the property from your own location.
-Furthermore, this map also lists the latitude / longitude parameters in case you have a GPS system available.
-A county assessor’s parcel map is also provided for each property.
+Each property listing has a link to http://maps.google.com so that you can zoom in and out to see the street, satellite and terrain views.
+You are also able to enter a starting address and get directions to the property from your own location.
+Furthermore, latitude / longitude parameters are provided in case you have a GPS system available.
+A county assessor’s parcel map is also provided for most properties.

 - Here are 2 scenarios to help locate a property:

 1. The property has a street address